sahilsulakh/Remote-Control-Using-Text-File/.NET/.NET Latest/Control Status/README.md

 🔙 For legacy support, see the .NET Framework folder.
 ❓ Questions?
 Create an issue in our repository.

-Made with ❤️ by Agniveer Tutorials
+Crafted with ❤️ by Agniveer Corporation